 I know the impact of the re-traumatising abuse caused by victim blaming, victim shaming and shame shifting.
 I’ve been dealing with it all my life.
 And I have the empathy required to not do this to any other survivors.

 Victim shaming is further emotional/psychological abuse/trauma, even if not intentionally motivated.
 And that needs to be understood, acknowledged and a whole different way of thinking, is required.

-When complex trauma survivors only begin to heal, when they feel safe and understood and they are shown compassion.
+Complex trauma survivors only begin to heal when they feel safe and understood and they are shown compassion.
 And when they are fully accepted with compassion, no matter whether they are coping well, or not.
 No matter whether they are thriving, or not.

 Society, mental health professionals and survivors, need to stop victim shaming and instead develop empathy to understand, severe abuse does not always lead to the survivor being ‘stronger’.